Rust: Galvanization

 Galvanization consists of an application on the object to be protected of a layer of metallic zinc by either hot-dip galvanizing or electroplating.
 Zinc is traditionally used because it is cheap, adheres well to steel, and provides cathodic protection to the steel surface in case of damage of the zinc layer.
-In more corrosive environments (such as salt water), cadmium plating is preferred.
-Galvanization often fails at seams, holes, and joints where there are gaps in the coating.
-In these cases, the coating still provides some partial cathodic protection to iron, by acting as a galvanic anode and corroding itself instead of the underlying protected metal.
+In more corrosive environments (such as salt water), cadmium plating is preferred instead of the underlying protected metal.
 The protective zinc layer is consumed by this action, and thus galvanization provides protection only for a limited period of time.

 More modern coatings add aluminium to the coating as zinc-alume; aluminium will migrate to cover scratches and thus provide protection for a longer period.
 These approaches rely on the aluminium and zinc oxides protecting a once-scratched surface, rather than oxidizing as a sacrificial anode as in traditional galvanized coatings.
 In some cases, such as very aggressive environments or long design life, both zinc and a coating are applied to provide enhanced corrosion protection.

-Typical galvanization of steel products that are to be subjected to normal day-to-day weathering in an outside environment consists of a hot-dipped 85 µm zinc coating.
-Under normal weather conditions, this will deteriorate at a rate of 1 µm per year, giving approximately 85 years of protection.
+Typical galvanization of steel products that are to be subjected to normal day-to-day weathering in an outside environment consists of a hot-dipped 85 μm zinc coating.
+Under normal weather conditions, this will deteriorate at a rate of 1 μm per year, giving approximately 85 years of protection.